Legal

 Subscription tracking data (Netflix, Spotify, etc)So we can alert you before trials end and renewals hitPostgres subscriptions table.
 You enter this manually, or (opt-in) we read it from Plaid if you connect your bank.

 Agent action historySo you have an audit trail of every action the agent took on your behalf — and so we can meter your monthly token budgetPostgres agent_actions table.
 Includes timestamps, target URLs, action types, status.
-Screenshot data is deleted after 24 hours.
+Screenshot data is deleted after 30 days.

 Auth eventsSecurity audit log — every login, secret access, plan changePostgres audit_log table